epfl-lasa/wheelchair-ds-motion/README.md

 	$ rosrun wheelchair_ds_motion nonlinearDS_controller.py
 	```

+To learn your own lpv-DS models, download and follow the instructions in the [ds-opt](https://github.com/nbfigueroa/ds-opt) package.

 **Optional** To run a simple linear DS with a pre-defined attractor:
 ```
 $ roslaunch wheelchair_ds_motion run_linearDS_controller.launch